Sanjith290108/uid_hackathon/README.md

 #script.js
 #banner.jpg

-Every page as a common nav bar that includes hyperlinks to homepage, events page and feedback page events page has form validation implemented using javascript
+Every page as a common nav bar in the header and a footer that includes hyperlinks to homepage, events page and feedback page events page has form validation implemented using javascript The footer includes a telephone helpline number